apache/beam/beam-site/contribute/testing.md

   </tr>
 </table>

-## Beam Python Testing Matrix
+### Python SDK

-Beam Python Testing Matrix coming soon.
-Python is currently tested in postcommit by a Jenkins build; precommit testing will be coming soon.
+The Python SDK is currently under development on a feature branch.
+We have initial postcommit tests by a Jenkins build; precommit testing and a full testing matrix will be coming soon.

 ## Testing Scenarios